w3f/polkadot-wiki/docs/general/ledger.md

 ### Staking

-For staking using Ledger devices check the section "How to stake using your Ledger" on [this support article](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-).
+For staking using Ledger devices, check the section "How to stake using your Ledger" on [this support article](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-).

 ### Removing Expired Democracy Locks